 Our Board designates the members and chairs of committees based on the Nominating and Corporate Governance Committee's recommendations.
-Because he is not an independent director, Mr. Koertner does not serve on any of the committees.
 The Board has three standing committees - Audit, Compensation, and Nominating and Corporate Governance - each composed entirely of independent directors.
+Mr. Koertner does not serve on any of the committees because, due to his prior employment with the Company, he is not considered an independent director under the Nasdaq listing standards.